modelon-community/Assimulo/doc/sphinx/source/download.rst

     - `Assimulo-1.4b3.zip <https://trac.jmodelica.org/assimulo/export/287/releases/Assimulo-1.4b3.zip>`_

 See :doc:`installation` for instructions on setting up Assimulo.
-Christoph Gohlke have also created one-click windows installers for Assimulo which are available `here <http://www.lfd.uci.edu/~gohlke/pythonlibs/#assimulo>`_ .
+Christoph Gohlke has also created one-click windows installers for Assimulo which are available `here <http://www.lfd.uci.edu/~gohlke/pythonlibs/#assimulo>`_ .

 To retrieve the latest version using a subversion software use::